History

 Trial Garden History

 The Trial Garden began at the W. D. Holley Plant Environmental Research Center (PERC), located at 630 W. Lake Street on the Colorado State University campus.
 PERC was in operation from 1971 to 2016.
 In 1992, Dr. James E. Klett began his role as Director of PERC and became the Faculty Coordinator for the trial program.
 David Staats also joined the department around this time as a Horticulture Research Associate.
-Together Dr. Klett and David Staats orchestrate all of the activities required to produce a beautiful garden and successful trial program each year. more
+Dr. Klett retired in 2022, and Dr. Chad Miller joined CSU as the new Trial Garden Director.
+Dr. Miller, David Staats, and several student employees coordinate, plant, and evaluate all of the activities required to produce a world-renowned beautiful and successful trial garden and program each year. more

 Trial Garden at original site at the W. D. Holley Plant Environmental Research Center (PERC)

-The Pansy Trial program was initiated in 2003 to evaluate the capability of various Pansy and Viola varieties to overwinter in the Northern Colorado climate.
-The trial is also considered to be a Cool-season Crop Overwintering Trial, as we have trialed other genera, such as Delphinium and Dianthus, in the past.
+The Pansy Trial program was initiated in 2003 to evaluate the capability of various pansy and viola varieties to overwinter in the Northern Colorado climate.
+The trial can be more broadly considered to be a Cool-season Crop Overwintering Trial, as other genera, such as Delphinium and Dianthus, have been trialed in the past.
 The Perennial Trial was initiated in the fall of 2006 at the request of our advisory committee.
-The intention of this trial is to test only newer perennial cultivars introduced in the past three years or less.
+The objective of the Perennial Trial is to test only newer perennial cultivars introduced in the past three years or less.

 Cool Season Trial